 Sound

 Sound is often the most underestimated aspect of video making.
-If you're talking to the camera, there are not a lot of other options than acquiring a lavalier microphone, that can cost as little as 25€ and work with your smartphone.
+If you're talking to the camera, you don't have many options other than acquiring a lavalier microphone, which can cost as little as 25€ and work with your smartphone.

 Scripting

-It can be tempting to start shooting straight away, but consider taking a few minutes first on crafting your story.
-Outline what you want to say or show on a notebook.
+It can be tempting to start shooting straight away, but consider taking a few minutes first to craft your story.
+Outline what you want to say or show in a notebook.
 It helps in organizing thoughts and ensuring you cover everything.

 Storyboard

-Sketch or list the sequence of your shots if you want to make several ones (for example, one speaking in front of the camera and one showing what you do).
+Sketch or list the sequence of your shots if you want to make several (for example, one of you speaking in front of the camera and one showing what you do).
 This will guide your recording process.

-Keep in mind that for more dynamism, you can overlap certain sequences : start speaking in front of the camera then switch shot while still hearing you talking, adding some music, etc. All this can be done in the editing process, but should already be in your mind when you shoot.
+Keep in mind that for more dynamism, you can overlap certain sequences: start speaking in front of the camera then switch shots while still hearing you talking, adding some music, etc. All this can be done in the editing process, but should already be in your mind when you shoot.

 Location